Why Is This Preserve Significant?

 As you explore more than five miles of trails, you are likely to encounter reptiles and amphibians around the coastal plain marshes and small ponds on the preserve.
 Keep an eye out for mammals such as red fox and coyote.

-More than 100 bird species are known to nest in the shrubs and trees here throughout the year, with spring and fall migrations bringing songbirds, warblers and waterfowl such as rose-breasted grosbeaks, American coots, mallards and common yellowthroat warblers.
+While hiking through this preserve, you may see one of the 100 bird species known to nest in the shrubs and trees here throughout the year, with spring and fall migrations bringing songbirds, warblers and waterfowl to the preserve.